 - Lap swimming can be very habitual and also automatic.

 These exercises for cardiovascular, endurance and strengthening could be enriched by performing simultaneous activities such as reading, writing, problem solving, singing, watching the news or a movie or throwing and catching balls.
 Exercises that demand attention, repetition, progression of difficulty with spaced practice over time are the best exercise routines to promote learning.

 You can purchase learning programs from Positscience and Lumosity.
-Currently, Dr. Dowling and Dr. Melnick in collaboration with Red Hills Studio are developing fun motor learning programs that can improve posture and balance.
-The Wii sports games and balance activities may be generally fun and helpful (Wii Study at UCSF).
+Recently, Dr. Dowling and Dr. Melnick in collaboration with Red Hills Studio studied fun motor learning programs that may improve posture and balance.
+For more information on the completed study, follow this link.
+The Wii sports games and balance activities may be generally fun and helpful.

 Weight lifting per se is NOT the best choice of an exercise program for the person with Parkinson’s disease, particularly if it is the only exercise activity.
 Individuals need to be careful how they perform strengthening exercises to minimize increasing stiffness and rigidity.
 When performed properly, strengthening exercises do have some value.

 As one ages, more exercise must be performed to maintain muscle mass.
 Muscle mass and strength allow an individual to complete daily chores and to maintain balance.
 Additionally, strengthening postural muscles may help to maintain a more upright posture.
 Integrative, functional exercises other than weight-training may strengthen muscles in ways that are more beneficial to individuals with Parkinson’s disease.

 - Activities in a standing position strengthen legs

 - Pushing up to rise on the toes

 - Modified squats

 - Repetitively rising and sitting from a chair